 Miami Construction Dispute Attorney

 Even with the best plans and intentions, you will likely find yourself in a construction dispute before, during, or after a project at some point in your construction career.
-Partnering with a firm, such as Trent Cotney, P.A. that is recognized as one of the leading construction law firms in the state of Florida for its aggressive defense of construction professionals, will position you to maneuver the ends and outs of construction work with great success.
+Partnering with a firm, such as Cotney Construction Law that is recognized as one of the leading construction law firms in the state of Florida for its aggressive defense of construction professionals, will position you to maneuver the ends and outs of construction work with great success.

 Clients We Represent and Disputes We Handle

 Our Miami construction dispute attorneys represent general contractors, subcontractors, suppliers, developers, owners, and others in the construction industry in disputes related, but not limited to:

 - Project delays

 Disputes can be handled through mediation, arbitration, or litigation.
 Arbitration and mediation are the most common and recommended ways to address disputes.
 These are known as alternative dispute resolution (ADR).

 With mediation, parties will meet with a mediator to come to some form of agreement to their conflict.
 This is one of the easiest and fastest methods of remedying a dispute.
 It is non-binding, parties maintain control throughout the mediation, and will determine the final outcome.
 Furthermore, it is cheaper than other methods and parties are more likely to maintain their business relationships following mediation.